santipabWannakiri/log-kafka/README.md

+# Kafka Broker Cluster and Data Access

+- **Cluster Purpose:**
+  Brokers replicate data across the cluster to provide fault tolerance and data durability.

+- **Leader Role:**
+  Each partition has a single leader broker that handles all producer and consumer read/write requests.

+- **Follower Role:**
+  Followers replicate data from the leader but do **not** serve read or write requests during normal operation.

+- **Failover:**
+  If the leader fails, a follower is elected as the new leader to maintain availability and continuity.

+- Consumers **read only from the leader broker** of each partition.
+- Followers replicate data but do **not serve read requests** unless promoted.
+- If a leader broker goes down, one of the followers is **promoted to leader**.
+- After promotion, consumers start reading from the **new leader broker**.
+---

+This architecture ensures high availability and data safety, while

 # Kafka Partition Sizing Example

 When designing Kafka topics and partitions, consider the expected message throughput and desired consumer parallelism.